DataFire/Integrations/integrations/generated/google_calendar/README.md

   * anyoneCanAddSelf `boolean`: Whether anyone can invite themselves to the event (currently works for Google+ events only).
 Optional.
 The default is False.
   * attachments `array`: File attachments for the event.
 Currently only Google Drive attachments are supported.
     * items [EventAttachment](#eventattachment)
   * attendees `array`: The attendees of the event.
 See the Events with attendees guide for more information on scheduling events with other calendar users.
+Service accounts need to use domain-wide delegation of authority to populate the attendee list.
     * items [EventAttendee](#eventattendee)
   * attendeesOmitted `boolean`: Whether attendees may have been omitted from the event's representation.
 When retrieving an event, this may be due to a restriction specified by the maxAttendee query parameter.
 When updating an event, this can be used to only update the participant's response.
 Optional.
 The default is False.
   * colorId `string`: The color of the event.
 This is an ID referring to an entry in the event section of the colors definition (see the  colors endpoint).
 Optional.